Benjamin Silverman, MD

 Jeffrey Foote, PhD

-Jeff Foote, PhD, is Co-Founder of the Center for Motivation and Change (CMC).
-Dr. Foote is a nationally recognized clinical research scientist who has received federal grant funding for his work on motivational treatment approaches and substance abuse treatment research, focused on the implementation of evidence-based treatments.
-Dr. Foote was also Psychologist for the NY Mets for 11 years, and continues in sports psychology as an independent performance consultant to professional athletes.
+Dr. Foote is a nationally recognized clinical research scientist whose work has focused on motivational approaches and the implementation of evidence-based treatments.
+Dr. Foote was also Team Psychologist for the NY Mets for 11 years, and continues in sports psychology as an independent performance consultant to professional athletes.
 Before co-founding CMC in 2003, Dr. Foote was the Deputy Director of the Division of Alcohol Treatment and Research at Mt.
 Sinai Medical Center in NYC, as well as Senior Research Associate at The National Center on Addiction and Substance Abuse at Columbia University (CASA) in NYC.
-Dr. Foote also served as Chief of the Smithers Addiction Treatment and Research Center as well as Director of Evaluation and Research between 1994 and 2001.
+Dr. Foote also served as Chief of the Smithers Addiction Treatment and Research Center in NYC.

 David Lane, PsyD

-Dr. Lane is a psychologist who has worked with Drs.
-Foote and Wilkens in the field of addiction treatment since 2006, treating adults of all ages, working with family members of a substance misusing loved one, and providing clinical supervision.
-Dr. Lane is a past president of the New York State Psychological Association’s Division on Addictions and served as a member of the division’s executive committee for several years.
-Previously, Dr. Lane completed a fellowship in college mental health at the New York University Counseling Center and subsequently stayed on to develop and implement age-appropriate interventions for college and graduate students struggling with substance use and compulsive behaviors.
-Dr. Lane has specialized training in motivational treatment interventions and has written about the integration of mindfulness and psychotherapy.
+Dr. Lane is a past president of the NYS Psychological Association Division on Addictions and served as a member of the division’s executive committee for several years.
+Previously, Dr. Lane completed a fellowship in college mental health at the NYU Counseling Center and subsequently helped develop and implement age-appropriate interventions for college and graduate students struggling with substance use.
+Dr. Lane is certified in the application of the Unified Protocol in the Transdiagnostic Treatment of Emotional Disorders, an evidence-based cognitive behavioral treatment for a variety of anxiety and mood disorders.
+He also has specialized training in motivational treatment interventions and has written about the integration of mindfulness and psychotherapy.

 Sarah Feldman, PhD